 Yogasanas like Shoulder stand, Inverted Pose, Plough pose, Fish pose, Camel pose, The cobra pose, Bridge formation pose, Headstand pose, Bow pose help balance and regulate the functioning of the thyroid gland.
 Ujjayi Pranayama also works wonders by re-balancing metabolism and improving reflex pathways within the throat to cure thyroid imbalance.

 Shoulder stand is the most suitable and effective asana for the thyroid gland.
-When you practice this stand, there is an enormous pressure that is placed on the gland by this powerful posture.
+When you practice this stand, there is a pressure on the gland.
 The thyroid is one of the largest blood suppliers and practicing this posture can improve its function by improving circulation and squeezing out stagnant secretions.

 Matsyasana (Fish Pose)

 After Sarvangasana, you can perform matsyasana, and them move on to halasana.
 Matsya means fish, in the final pose, the asana take the form of fish.
 Hence, the name Matsyasana.
 This pose provides adequate stretching to the neck region thereby stimulating the thyroid gland.

 Hala means plough.
 The pose resembles the Indian plough and is hence called halasana.
 This yoga exercise gives compression to the neck and stimulates the thyroid glands.

 The meaning of Viparita is “reverse” and Karani translates to “by which.”
 Viparitakarni helps balance the functioning of the thyroid and eases the complication caused by hypoactive thyroid.

 There are some sorts of compressing and stretching in the neck while performing advanced Bhujangasana, which helps in regulating thyroid glands.